df-mc/docs/guides/setup.md

 ## Further Information

-Please note that on the more specific tutorials on programming specific gamemodes, you will most likely modify certain behaviour in both the entry point file and the configuration file.
-Understand and analyze the behaviour of every chunk of code within these files so you have understanding of why you will change code in a later section
+Please note that on the more specific tutorials on programming specific gamemodes, you will most likely modify certain behavior in both the entry point file and the configuration file.
+Understand and analyze the behavior of every chunk of code within these files so you have understanding of why you will change code in a later section